diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/global-artifacts/user_manual.md

 ## Introduction

-This document as the purpose to explain the app and give instructions on how to use it.
+This document as the purpose of explaining the app we developed to help managing green spaces and give instructions to the user on how to use it.
-In this manual its possible to find the system structure along with the system overview, the main features of the product, a structure diagram and features of the app.
+In this manual its possible to find the system structure along with the system overview, the main features of the product, a structure diagram and features of the product.
-This manual is addressed to the users of the product, specifically the green spaces managers and administrators.
+This manual is addressed to the users of the product, more specifically to the green spaces managers and administrators.

 ## System Overview